wall-garden/.github/profile/readme.md

 - Grow vegetables directly on the walls.
 - Consume less water than a horizontal garden.
-- Provide thermal insulation for the house.
+- Provide thermal insulation for the house,
+- Use water from the house gutters.

 # Technical specs